paciar/ams326-spring25/hw3/README.md

 ## Usage

+### Problem 1
+For problem 1, all you need to do is run the Python file.
+It should take under a minute, and the statistics are printed incrementally.
+TODO: Need to add plotting.

 ### Problem 2
 For problem 2, I used the Metropolis method for optimization with a default iteration count of `1_000_000`.
 You can also run the program with the optional `<iterations>` argument to specify a different number of iterations.
 For example, if you wanted to run the Metropolis method with `100_000` iterations instead, you can run `py rpacia_ams326_hw3_p2.py 100000`.
 If you don't want to specify an iteration count and just use the default iteration count, you can run `py rpacia_ams326_hw3_p2.py`.
+It may take around 10-15 minutes for the entire simulation to complete.